 LARRY BERG FLIGHT PATH PARK

 One of the Lower Mainland’s most unusual parks is perfect for kids with a penchant for airplanes and If your children love aviation, soar over to this uniquely themed Richmond park.
-Located past the end of Vancouver International Airport’s south runway, Larry Berg Flight Path Park features seats shaped like paper planes and short bike trails patterned like mini runways.
-Planes fly overhead every few minutes here, and there are handy information panels to help kids (and adults) identify them.
+Located past the end of Vancouver International Airport’s south runway, it has seats shaped like paper planes and short bike trails resembling mini runways.
+Aircraft fly overhead here every few minutes and there are handy information panels to help kids (and adults) identify them.
 Best of all, children can climb across a huge softplay half-globe featuring dozens of countries!

 Don’t miss: Children love clambering over the gigantic, dome-shaped globe here—it’s a fun way to explore the world and learn a little geography at the same time.